romelmahmud/ph-L2B6-assingnment-1/README.md

 ### Numeric Enums

-By default, enums in TypeScript are numeric.
-The first value starts at `0` (unless specified), and each subsequent value increments by 1.
+By default, TypeScript assigns numeric values to enum members, starting from 0 and incrementing by 1 for subsequent members.
+We can explicitly assign numeric values to members, and subsequent members will auto-increment from that assigned value.

 ```ts
 enum Direction {